 At this week’s Opal School staff meeting, we continued our research into invention education (see earlier posts here and here).
 We decided to start considering the inventions children might create into three big buckets:

-- Systems (Amy brought up all the games children invent as part of PE; this card game is another example)
+- Systems (Amy brought up all the games children invent as part of PE)

 - Art and other expressive ideas (our blog and publications are full of these, I think) and